 Kay was named the London Press Club’s broadcast journalist of the year in 2018.

 Kay began her career on the Evening Post and Chronicle in Wigan in 1978 before working in local radio and television in the north west and north east.
 She joined TV-am in 1985 as a reporter and breakfast TV presenter.
 She joined Sky News in 1988 helping launch the channel three months later.

-After 25 years with Sky News she considers travelling to Washington to interview Hillary Clinton on International Women’s Day as a stand-out moment.
+After almost 30 years with Sky News she considers travelling to Washington to interview Hillary Clinton on International Women’s Day as a stand-out moment.

 Kay is a proud ambassador for Macmillan Cancer Support, British Heart Foundation and the RSPCA.
 Her novels “First Ladies” and “Betrayal” have been published by Harper Collins.